Skip to main

 Welcome to the Office of Access, Belonging, and Community Engagement (ABCE)

-The College of Science at George Mason University is committed to advancing access, justice, equity, diversity, and inclusion (AJEDI) throughout our STEM community.
-At Mason Science, our values include fostering an organizational culture that promotes Anti-Racism, belonging, respect, and civility.
-We believe that a diversity of opinions, cultures, and perspectives is what provides vibrancy to an academic community.
-Diversity is a source of innovation, energy, and growth.
-By adopting an AJEDI mindset that prioritizes inclusive excellence in academics, teaching, research, and global engagement, we strive to attract a diverse pool of students, faculty, and staff who exemplify the Mason Science mission and vision.
+George Mason University College of Science (Mason Science) is committed to advancing inclusive excellence and fostering an environment free from discrimination, harassment, and retaliation throughout our STEM community.
+At Mason Science, our values include cultivating an organizational culture that promotes belonging, respect, and civility.
+We believe that varied opinions, cultures, and perspectives are what provides vibrancy, innovation and growth to an academic community.
+By prioritizing cultural responsiveness in academics, teaching, research, and global engagement, we strive to attract students, faculty, and staff who exemplify the Mason Science mission and vision.*

 Paula Danquah-Brobby

-Mason Science is committed to advancing access, justice, equity, diversity, and inclusion (AJEDI) throughout our STEM community.
-To achieve this mission, Mason Science has created the AJEDI Graduate Program Application Fee Waiver.
-For eligibility, you must meet at least one of the criteria listed.
+George Mason University College of Science (Mason Science) is committed to advancing inclusive excellence and fostering an environment free from discrimination, harassment, and retaliation throughout our STEM community.
+To achieve this mission, Mason Science has created the Access, Belonging, and Community Engagement (ABCE) Graduate Program Application Fee Waiver.
+For eligibility, you must meet at least one criterion listed in the waiver description.

 graduates